Skip to main content

 filter() v1.1.21+

-Advanced filtering query method, supports complex conditions, field selection, sorting and pagination (recommended).
+Advanced filter query method, supporting complex conditions, field selection, sorting, and pagination (recommended to use).

 async filter<T = any>(params?: FilterParams): Promise<ListResponse<T>>